h4ck4life/selenium-node-runner/README.md

 ### Selenium Node Runner
-GUI based wrapper for Selenium Grid node on Windows.
+GUI based wrapper for Selenium Grid on Windows.

 * Run the application as **Selenium hub server** or **Selenium node webdriver** in background.
 Accessible in windows tray icon.
 * Simple wrapper configuration + Dependent programs are not hard coded.
 Use any versions as needed.